webclinic017/Database-design-NOSQL/README.md

  **Graph Stores**

  Graphical store is a system that contains a sequence of nodes and relationships that make up a graph.
 A graph store has 3 data fields namely, notes, relationships and properties.
- They are ideal when many items that are related to each other in complex ways and these relationships have properties.
+ They are ideal when many items (with various properties) that are related to each other in complex ways.
 In this type of store, simple queries can be made to show the nearest neighboring nodes as well as queries to find patterns.

  Graph nodes are usually representations of real-world entities like nouns (People, telephone numbers, web pages...etc).

  **_Characteristics of graph stores_**